HandBrake/HandBrake-docs/source/docs/en/latest/cli/cli-guide.markdown

                                specified video encoder
            --encoder-tune <string>
-                               Adjust video encoding settings for a particular type of souce or situation (encoder-specific)
+                               Adjust video encoding settings for a particular type of source or situation (encoder-specific)
        --encoder-tune-list <string>
                                List supported --encoder-tune values for the
                                specified video encoder